 i dont mean at all to sound uppity about all this. i know loads of really good people that dont know the state capitals etc. much less anything about the european union. i just think this isnt a good thing at all. so these are just my observations.

-"My comrades and my beloved, upon your way you shall meet men with hoofs; give them your wings.
+again, sorry if i seemed to be biting your head off. relationship stress has me a little on edge lately."My comrades and my beloved, upon your way you shall meet men with hoofs; give them your wings.
 And men with horns; give them wreaths of laurel.
 And men with claws; give them petals for fingers.
 And men with forked tongues; give them honey words." --Kahlil Gibran, The Garden of The Prophet